kernelkit/infix/doc/scripting.md

 ~ $
 ```

-Now you can access the switch from the PC via SSH (or NETCONF).
+It should now be possible to access the switch from the PC via SSH (or NETCONF).

 ``` shell
 ~ $ ssh admin@fe80::0053:00ff:fe06:1101%eth1